webstudio-is/webstudio/packages/prisma-client/migrations-cli/README.md

 This flag can be added to any command.
 It informs the CLI that it’s used in a development environment, which slightly changes its behaviour:

 - automatically loads variables from `.env` files,
-- uses a lockfile to avoid running more than one migration process at the same time,
+- uses a lockfile to avoid running more than one migration process at the same time.
-- allows resetting the database using the `reset` command.

 ### `--skip-confirmation`